Can Uber Be Replaced By An Open Source Competitor?

 Supply = Drivers

-While Uber may boast ample liquidity of users & drivers, the cost of either party switching to a competitor are next to nil – literally a press of a button.
+While Uber may boast ample liquidity of users & drivers, the costs of either party switching to a competitor are next to nil—literally the press of a button.

 Fickle Consumers

 It’s tremendously daunting for a user to switch over to a new email address.
-Their inboxes are filled with old messages which occasionally need to be referred to.
+Their inboxes are filled with old messages that occasionally need to be referred to.
 Similarly for credit cards, most will have thousands of points collected on a particular card.
-Points which would be lost, in the event of a change in service provider.
+Points that would be lost in the event of a change in service provider.

 These are barriers to consumers.
 They create lock-ins.